octopus-network/octopus-appchain-anchor/README.md

     pub nep141_token_symbols: UnorderedSet<String>,
     /// The NEP-141 tokens data, mapped by the symbol of the token. pub nep141_tokens: LookupMap<String, Nep141Token>,
+    /// The currently used validator set in appchain pub current_validator_set: TaggedAppchainValidatorSet,
-    /// The first validator set for tracing changes of validator set in
+    /// The validator set of the next era in appchain pub next_validator_set: TaggedAppchainValidatorSet,
-    /// latest `validator_set_duration`
-    pub validator_set_1: AppchainValidatorSet,
-    /// The second validator set for tracing changes of validator set in
+    /// The validator set for unbonded validators and delegators pub unbonded_validator_set: AppchainValidatorSet,
-    /// latest `validator_set_duration`
-    pub validator_set_2: AppchainValidatorSet,
     /// The mapping for validators' accounts, from account id in the appchain to
     /// account id in NEAR protocol
     pub validator_account_id_mapping: LookupMap<AccountIdInAppchain, AccountId>,